2020 – Elisa Volpi, University of Geneva

 The thesis makes an important contribution to studies of presidential activism, it suggests an innovative research approach to explain this activism and, moreover, it is elegantly constructed and the dissertation is a pleasure to read.'

-The 2015 Prize was awarded to Jovana Mihajlović Trbovc, University of Ljubljana and Peace Institute Ljubljana, for her thesis Public Narratives of the Past in the Framework of Transitional Justice Processes: The Case of Bosnia and Herzegovina.
+Public Narratives of the Past in the Framework of Transitional Justice Processes: The Case of Bosnia and Herzegovina

 The dissertation embodies a number of innovations: it critically assesses and introduces the concept of ‘transitional justice’ into political science, and in doing so bridges nicely legal and political science fields; and by selecting important case studies to analyse collective memory-making contributes to a political science concept of collective memory.
 Jovana enhances studies about transitional justice by taking a nuanced qualitative approach; the thesis analyses meaning production of ethnic elite groups in the processes of transitional justice and is able to show how ethnicity became an important factor in the peace process.
 A significant research effort the thesis undermines such assumptions as ‘truth’ being easily detected in processes of transition, but shows how truth is part of on-going hegemonic struggles, paving the way forward to further research.